robertmartin8/udemyML/Python_vs_R.md

 - However, you can clean the text and create the sparse matrix in one simple function (though Hadelin chooses not to do this).

 **Verdict: strong R**

+## Neural Networks

+- Neural networks seem to be much slower in python, because R connects to an external server which does the computation for us.
+The difference is massive.
+- However, R still doesn't have strong support for convolutional neural networks.

+**Verdict: strong R, unless you need convolutional NNs**